isomerpages/imh-smhc/_speakers/Track Speakers/Mr Dwayne Loo.md

   </div>
 	</div>

-Mr Dwayne Loo participated in Dementia Singapore’s Voices for Hope programme, Cohort 10, in 2022.
+Mr Dwayne Loo is a self-advocate and alumni of Voices for Hope programme.
+He participated in Dementia Singapore’s Voices for Hope programme, Cohort 10, in 2022.

 He is a former German-speaking Leading Steward with our National Airline for close to 30 years.